aleperf/BakingApp/README.md

 ### Welcome to Bei-Bake!

-**Bei-Bake!** is a version of the Baking App, required project in the Android Developer Nanodegree<br>
+**Bei-Bake!** is a version of the Baking App, required project in the Android Developer Nanodegree by Udacity<br>

 Bei-Bake is an app dedicated to cake recipes: for every recipe there are a list of steps, ingredients and a few videos illustrating the baking phases. </br>
 The app implements the following features: <br>